krishna-das-m/krishna-das-m.github.io/_posts/2024-11-30-hypothesis-testing2.md

 Let’s set up the scenario.
 A company claims its protein bar weighs 20 grams.
 But when I randomly checked a few samples from stores in India and Poland, I noticed something odd.
 The bars didn’t weigh the same.

-So I decided to go all in: I collected 1000 protein bars from India and 1000 from Poland.
+So I decided to go all in: I collected (hypothetically) 100 protein bars from India and 100 from Poland.
 Here's what I found:

 - **India**: Mean weight = 20.5g, Standard deviation = 1g
 - **Poland**: Mean weight = 19.5g, Standard deviation = 1g